-Two other provincially and federally ranked threatened bird species, Bobolink (Dolichonyx oryzivorus) and Eastern Meadowlark (Sturnella magna) were recorded breeding on the subject property during the time of breeding bird surveys in 2018.
-Bobolink live in tallgrass prairie and other open meadows.
-Eastern Meadowlark can be found in similar habitats.
-Although, with the clearing of native prairies, these birds started to move into, where they build their small nests on the ground in dense grasses (COSEWIC 2010).
-Eastern Meadowlark breed primarily in moderately tall grasslands, such as pastures and hayfields, but are also found in hayfields, weedy borders of croplands, roadsides, orchards, airports, shrubby overgrown fields, or other open areas.
-Small trees, shrubs or fence posts are used as elevated song perches (COSEWIC 2011).
+Two provincially and federally ranked threatened bird species, Bobolink (Dolichonyx oryzivorus) and Eastern Meadowlark (Sturnella magna) were observed on the subject property in 2018 during the breeding bird surveys.
+Both species historically used occupied natural grasslands such as prairies meadow marshes but have also adapted to using pastures and hayfields.
+These species are also commonly be found using idle agricultural fields, roadsides, utility corridors, and other large open grassy areas.
+Small trees, shrubs and fence posts are often used as song perches (COSEWIC 2011).